Q: What is the history behind camel hair?

 Q: How do I care for my Camel Hug product?

 A: While Camel Hug products are knitted and crafted to withstand significant wear and tear during use, it is recommended to hand wash with cold water and then hang to dry to maintain the comfort and softness of the fabric.
-Unlike other similar products in the market that are more fragile and require greater care and maintenance, Camel Hug is made to be highly durable for daily use and built to last for many years.
+Unlike other similar products in the market that are more fragile and require greater care and maintenance, Camel Hug products are made to be highly durable for daily use and built to last for years.